 This post may contain affiliate links.
 This means that if you click on one of these links, visit the retailer and purchase an item, I may receive a small percentage of your purchase.
 For more information visit disclaimer

-As someone who actually enjoys the whole process of Spring cleaning (due to the fact that I find it incredibly therapeutic), I wanted to put together a guide that could help others get motivated.
-Sometimes it is just knowing where to begin which is the hardest part, so I have designed the following checklists in the hope it will help you get started.
+As someone who actually enjoys the whole process of Spring cleaning due to the fact that I find it incredibly therapeutic, I wanted to put together a guide that could help others get motivated.
+Sometimes it is just knowing where to begin which is the hardest part, so see below some checklists I have created in the hope it will help you get started.

 Step 1 – Declutter

 I usually start from the top of the house and work my way down and prefer to do one room at a time.
-This way you can fit it into your busy schedule by either doing one room a day or even a week.
-As I have learned from experience, it is very easy to pull out the entire contents of all the cupboards and drawers in your house, only to then realise it’s 11 pm and you need to get ready for work the following day.
+This way you can fit it into your busy schedule by either doing one room a day, or even a week.
+As I have learned from experience, it is very easy to pull out the entire contents of all the cupboards and drawers in your house, only to then realize it’s 11pm and you need to get ready for work the following day.

 I will also have two empty bags ready, one for items that could be suitable for charity or even Ebay, and one for rubbish (usually recyclables)

-You can download the below de-cluttering checklist from Etsy here to help you get you started…
+You can download the below de-cluttering checklist to help you get you started…

 Step 2 – Deep Clean